 Set sail on the high seas

 If waterskiing doesn’t float your boat, then there are still plenty of high seas jinx to be had.
 Book kayaking, stand up paddle boarding or windsurfing adventures with Water Venture East Coast, where you’ll find lessons for all ages and skill levels.

-This family fave re-opened last July with one mighty makeover, and the playground is nothing short of amazing.
 Between the climbing frames, bridges, awesome slides, and swings – yes, SWINGS – it’s pretty hard to tear the kids away.
-The promise of a treat at one of the cafes nearby might be your best weapon, but were not lying, we enjoy an ice-cream date as much as the kiddos.
-Make sure you bring hats, sunscreen and stay hydrated – and time your visit for the morning or afternoon when it’s a bit cooler.
+The promise of a treat at one of the cafes nearby might be your best weapon, but we’re not lying, we enjoy an ice-cream date as much as the kiddos.
+Make sure you bring hats, sunscreen and stay hydrated: time your visit for the morning or afternoon when it’s a bit cooler!
 The playground doesn’t have a great deal of shade and it gets hot.
-Get our full review of the new Marine Cove Park!
+Get the full deets in our review of Marine Cove Park!